alexandroid000/improv/moco_paper/moco_paper.md

 Related Work
 ------------

-- dance notations
-    - LBMS, lifeforms

-There is a large body of work on formalizing and mechanizing notations and languages for describing and generating movement..

-Over the last century, the Laban Bartenieff Movement System (LBMS) has been developed by a community of movement researchers.
-Labanotation has been developed as a movement notation system, used for precisely describing motion in time and space.
-The notation is specialized for human bodies, with symbols for specific body parts.

-There is a notation for labelling a section of the score with a letter, and then later referencing that letter along with a repeat symbol to indicate which movement should be repeated.
-If there is no letter given, it is assumed that the most recent phrase is the one that should be repeated.

 One closely related project is *Improv* is *Dance*, a domain-specific language built in Haskell [@Dance2003].
 The project included a DSL inspired by